 with open(Path.home() / ".netrc", "a") as fp:

-⚠ NOTE: the temporary password is valid for a limited period of time and needs to be regenerated and reconfigured periodically by running the cells above.
+⚠ NOTE: the generated password is valid for a limited period of time and needs to be regenerated and reconfigured periodically by running the cells above.

 What you will learn:¶